 ‘Well I can’t just not go into work,’ I say.
 ‘Or keep the children off.’

 ‘I was up at Bloomfield’s earlier and it was desperate altogether.’

 I gesture to LSB that I’m away for a sit down for this conversation.
 I sense it could take a while.

 ‘I said to your daddy, will we have a scone, because I have a hunger upon me.’

 (I’m not making this up, this is how my mother actually speaks.)

-‘So we were in the queue at Marks and Spencer, and I’m not OVERLY found of their scones because whoever us making them is too heavy handed with the baking soda, but I said to your dad that perhaps we could share one, because of his blood sugar he shouldn’t be having a whole one anyway.’
+‘So we were in the queue at Marks and Spencer, and I’m not OVERLY found of their scones because whoever is making them is too heavy handed with the baking soda, but I said to your dad that perhaps we could share one, because with his blood sugar he shouldn’t be having a whole one anyway.’

 ‘Good for you,’ I say.